-Fiscal Year 2002 Budget.
+Fiscal Year 2003 Budget.

-Budgetary Basis.
-The enacted budget projects a 4.2 percent increase in gross ticket sales and total revenues of \$970.1 million.
-Budgeted expenditures total \$1,050.9 million, 14.9 percent above fiscal year 2001 expenditures.
-The excess of budgeted expenditures over estimated revenues is planned to be funded by a partial draw down in the unappropriated fund balance and reserve.
-The fiscal year-ending balance is projected to total \$254.9 million (including \$100 million of reserves).
+The enacted budget projects a 14.1 percent increase in gross ticket sales and total revenues of \$1,143.4 million with most of the increase expected to come from the Commonwealth's participation in the multi-state Powerball game administered by the Multi-State Lottery Association.
+Budgeted expenditures of \$1,185.6 million are 15 percent above fiscal year 2002 expenditures.
+The excess of budgeted expenditures over estimated revenues is to be funded by a partial draw down in the unappropriated fund balance and reserve.
+The fiscal year-ending balance is projected to total \$270.9 million (including \$28 million in reserves).

-Trend projections for fiscal years beyond fiscal year 2002 show estimated program and administrative costs above estimated net revenues.
+Trend projections for fiscal years beyond fiscal year 2003 show estimated program and administrative costs above estimated net revenues.
 The estimated expenditures in excess of estimated revenues will be funded from a further draw down of available reserves and balances in the State Lottery Fund.
 Based upon current projections, higher revenues and/or lower expenditures will be required for the State Lottery Fund to balance operations within a fiscal year.